Mojo bag: Hiding the mojo

+Depictions in art

+Music

-Mojo bags in blues music
+Mojo bags were are portrayed in Blues.
 Blues is a genre of music created in the United States by African Americans in the mid-nineteenth century that incorporates spirituals, African American work songs, slave shout songs, field hollers and call-and-response.
 Several blues singers created songs about mojo bags.
+Lightening Hopkins has an album called Mojo Hand.
 Will Shade and the Memphis Jug Band performed a song titled "Aunt Caroline Dyer Blues."
 The lyrics of the song speak of a man going to Newport, Arkansas to see Auntie Caroline.
 She's described as a fortune-telling woman, who can whip him up a mojo bag, so that he can strut his stuff around town and not live so rough.
 Johnny Temple also wrote his 1937 hit "Hoodoo Woman" about Auntie Caroline's legendary mojos.
 The lyrics of him standing on a mountain in Jerusalem, Arkansas and then going to Newport, Arkansas to seek a mojo from her.

 In Robert Johnson's 1937 song "Come On in My Kitchen," he describes losing his woman as a result of stealing coins from her nation sack.
 The Preston "Red" Foster penned song "Got My Mojo Working," recorded by Ann Cole in 1956 and by Muddy Waters the following year, spoke about the spiritual power of the mojo bag.
 Junior Wells released an album in 1965 called Hoodoo Man Blues.
 In the title song, Wells explained that he traveled to Louisiana and saw a Hoodoo practitioner to make him a mojo bag to get back his girlfriend who had left him for another man.

+Writing

 Zora Neale Hurston

 Zora Neale Hurston documented mojo culture in African American communities in Florida and Louisiana.

 In the 1930s, Zora Neale Hurston documented African Americans in the South creating mojo bags using roots, herbs, and animal parts in the Hoodoo tradition.
 In 1935, Hurston published what she learned about mojo culture in her book titled, Mules and Men.